Primary cutaneous anaplastic large cell lymphoma

 Primary cutaneous T cell lymphoma (PCTL) refers to those cases of T cell lymphoma that present in the skin where there is no evidence of systemic (extracutaneous) disease at the time of diagnosis and after the completion of an initial staging evaluation.

-The 2016 revision of the World Health Organization (WHO) classification of lymphoid neoplasms defines several main subtypes of PCTL, of which primary cutaneous CD30-positive T cell lymphoproliferative disorders are the second most common [1,2].
+The 2016 revision of the World Health Organization classification of lymphoid neoplasms defines several main subtypes of PCTL, of which primary cutaneous CD30-positive T cell lymphoproliferative disorders are the second most common [1,2].
 This is a spectrum of disorders that ranges from the more benign lymphomatoid papulosis (which almost always regresses spontaneously) to the neoplastic primary cutaneous anaplastic large cell lymphoma (PC-ALCL), and includes "borderline" cases with features of each.

 This topic will focus on the diagnosis and management of PC-ALCL.
 The diagnosis and management of systemic ALCL and lymphomatoid papulosis are presented separately.
 (See "Clinical manifestations, pathologic features, and diagnosis of systemic anaplastic large cell lymphoma" and "Treatment of systemic anaplastic large cell lymphoma" and "Lymphomatoid papulosis".)